asimonov/FCND-Motion-Planning/WRITEUP.md

+!!!
 more creative solutions are welcome.
 Explain the code you used to accomplish this step.

 #### 6. Cull waypoints

-For this step you can use a collinearity test or ray tracing method like Bresenham.
-The idea is simply to prune your path of unnecessary waypoints.
-Explain the code you used to accomplish this step.
+Using collinearity check the path is down from 451 waypoints to just 22.
+Works flawlessly.
+!!!

 ### Execute the flight
 #### 1. Does it work?

+!!!
 It works!

 ### Double check that you've met specifications for each of the [rubric](https://review.udacity.com/#!/rubrics/1534/view) points.

 # Extra Challenges: Real World Planning

 For an extra challenge, consider implementing some of the techniques described in the "Real World Planning" lesson.
 You could try implementing a vehicle model to take dynamic constraints into account, or implement a replanning method to invoke if you get off course or encounter unexpected obstacles.